-The tax laws say that you can deduct charitable contributions worth up to 50% of your AGI.
+The tax laws say you can deduct charitable contributions worth up to 60% of your AGI.
 But special rules do apply, depending on what you donate.
-The items that are subject to these rules include clothing, household items, cars, boats, airplanes, business inventory, patents, and intellectual property.
+The items subject to these rules include clothing, household items, cars, boats, airplanes, business inventory, patents, and intellectual property.

 How much can I deduct for household items and clothing?

 You can deduct the amount based on a percentage of your Adjusted Gross Income.
 The fair market value of donated items that are in good or used condition can be claimed as a deduction on your tax return.
 You can claim a deduction of up to 60% of your Adjusted Gross Income.